wmertens/jsurl2/README.md

   - Examples that you can edit with JSON/JSURL side-by-side
   - For each example, compare with JSON: length, length when URI encoded, stringify speed, parse speed
   - Benchmark: generates random objects to encode, average space and time savings
+- Async/streaming decoding
+  - Would also allow creating initial state in a webpage without first allocating the whole string

 ## License